Roewe iMAX8

 The Roewe iMAX8 is a minivan produced by SAIC Motor under the Roewe marque since 2020.
 It was revealed in September 2020 at Auto China.

 Overview

-Concepts
+Concept model

 The Roewe iMAX8 was first previewed by the Vision-iM concept at Auto Guangzhou in November 2019 under Roewe's Vision series of concept vehicles, then as a more-detailed concept called iM8 at the Roewe Brand Day event in May 2020.